Sustainable investing in the water sector – your impact investment with Tareno

 Preference is given to projects that we can finance independently

-The following impact projects have been implemented
+The following impact projects were implemented

-Program for save drinking water in Nepal
+Program for safe drinking water in Nepal

-Access to clean drinking water in Madagaskar
+Access to a clean drinking water system in Madagascar

 Improved access to clean drinking water in Syria

-Drinking Water Facility at Sunrise Education Center, Tanzania
+Drinking water system Sunrise Education Center Tanzania

 Drinking water system Nah Chuwua Guatemala

-Water treatment plant Ihanda Tanzania
+Water treatment plant Tanzania

 The second waterkiosk SoWaDis (Solar Water Disinfection) system, financed by donations from our impact share class, supplies a school in Tanzania with clean drinking water and supports the establishment of an independent water supply.

-Drinking Water System Guatemala
+Drinking water system Guatemala

-The ‘Water for Health and Hygiene’ project in Guatemala is working with our impact investing partner Tamahú to improve access to clean drinking water and promote hygiene education.
+The “Water for Health and Hygiene” project in Guatemala is working with our impact investing partner Tamahú to improve access to clean drinking water and promote hygiene education.

 WATA Kit Cameroon

-In Koutaba, Cameroon, a newly installed WATA kit system at the Mataket Health Centre is improving the water supply.
+In Koutaba, Cameroon, a newly installed WATA kit system at the Mataket Health Center is improving the water supply.
 The project was implemented by the Antenna Foundation, one of our project partners for the impact share class.

-Water treatment plant Mbeya Tanzania
+Water treatment plant Tanzania

 The first water project, financed with donations from the impact share class, was completed.
-A SoWaDis (Solar Water Disinfection) system was realised at a school in Tanzania in collaboration with the Swiss foundation waterkiosk.
+A SoWaDis (Solar Water Disinfection) system was installed at a school in Tanzania in collaboration with the Swiss foundation waterkiosk.

 Portrait Katja